Gay Byrne: Legacy

 Credited with being a catalyst in the transformation of Irish society since the 1960s, Byrne broke several societal taboos by engaging in discourse on subjects like contraception, homosexuality, and abortion.
-For example, when Barry Galvin—then Cork's state solicitor—guested with Byrne on The Late Late Show in 1992 to discuss Ireland's mounting problems with the illegal drug trade, he was subsequently given the post of first-ever head of the important Criminal Assets Bureau.
-Alongside Terry Wogan, Byrne was one of two Irish broadcast giants, but he was also described as solely "the most famous Irish broadcaster in history", and he was lauded by the media as "the man who changed Ireland".
+When Barry Galvin—then Cork city's state solicitor—guested with Byrne on The Late Late Show in 1992 to discuss Ireland's mounting problems with the illegal drug trade, he was subsequently given the post of first-ever head of the Criminal Assets Bureau.

+Byrne was frequently described as among the most famous or the most famous figures in Irish broadcasting history.

-According to Ryle Dwyer, writing in the Irish Examiner, Byrne "had more influence on changing life in this country than any of the political leaders".
-A 1998 poll found Byrne level with notorious former Taoiseach Charles Haughey as the most hated public figure in the country, but the same poll also found Byrne to be the most popular public figure.
+Ryle Dwyer, writing in the Irish Examiner, said Byrne "had more influence on changing life in this country than any of the political leaders".
+Respondents to a 1998 poll named Byrne both the most hated public figure in Ireland (tied with former Taoiseach Charles Haughey) and the most popular.